 Examples of an unforeseeable emergency may include:

 - Funeral expenses for a spouse or dependent

 - Other similar extraordinary and unforeseeable events that are beyond the control of you or your beneficiaries

 How do I apply?

 To apply for an emergency withdrawal, you'll need to explain the nature of the emergency and provide proof that your financial need can't be relieved through other financial means.
-To apply, please contact your Kent County Pension Administrator at (616) 632-7459 or (616) 632-7456.
+To apply, fill out the Unforeseeable Emergency Distribution Application (PDF) and return it to us via mail or fax.

 Things to keep in mind